kmonad/kmonad/README.md

 <a href="#troubleshooting">Troubleshooting</a> •
 </p>

+## Disclaimer

+The core maintainer is currently experiencing some troublesome health difficulties.
+If responses to issues or pull requests are a bit slow, my apologies.
+When I am able to respond, I will, I am just not often able lately.

 KMonad is an advanced tool that lets you infinitely customize and extend the functionalities of almost any keyboard.
 For a detailed list of features, see [here](#features).